One Week in Costa Rica (Unique Itinerary in 2026)

 Day 5: Manuel Antonio – Beaches & Wildlife Encounters

-- Morning: Arrive in Manuel Antonio and check into a beachfront hotel or eco-lodge.
+- In the morning, arrive in Manuel Antonio and check into a beachfront hotel or eco-lodge.

-- Afternoon: Head straight into the national park, a magical blend of rainforest, white-sand beaches, and turquoise water.
-Expect to meet capuchin monkeys, lazy iguanas, and maybe even a sloth lounging in the treetops.
+- In the afternoon, go straight to the national park, which is a magical mix of rainforest, white-sand beaches, and turquoise water.
+You might see capuchin monkeys, lazy iguanas, and maybe even a sloth hanging out in the trees.

 Manuel Antonio National Park guided tour is available!

-🌟 Travel Tip: Manuel Antonio is small but very popular—book your park tickets online in advance to avoid missing out.
+🌟 Travel Tip: Manuel Antonio is small but very popular.
+To make sure you don’t miss out, buy your park tickets online ahead of time.

 Day 6: Manuel Antonio – Snorkeling, Kayaking & Lazy Beach Time

-- Evening: Treat yourself to a sunset dinner with fresh ceviche, grilled mahi-mahi, or Costa Rica’s classic casado (a hearty plate with rice, beans, plantains, and your choice of protein).
+- For dinner, enjoy the sunset with fresh ceviche, grilled mahi-mahi, or Costa Rica’s famous casado, which is a big plate of rice, beans, plantains, and your choice of protein.

-🌟 Travel Tip: Always keep snacks in your bag, but watch out—the cheeky monkeys here love to steal food!
+🌟 Travel Tip: Always have snacks with you, but be careful because the monkeys here love to steal food!

 Day 7: Back to San José – Souvenirs & City Strolls

-- Morning: Stop at a roadside fruit stand along the way and try tropical treats like rambutan or guava.
+- In the morning, stop at a fruit stand on the side of the road and try tropical fruits like rambutan or guava.

-- Afternoon: Once back in San José, spend a few hours exploring the capital’s charm.
-Check out the National Theatre, wander through colorful Central Market, and maybe pick up some coffee beans or hand-painted oxcart souvenirs to bring home.
+- Afternoon: After getting back to San José, take a few hours to see what makes the capital so charming.
+Visit the National Theatre, walk through the colorful Central Market, and maybe buy some coffee beans or hand-painted oxcart souvenirs to take home.

-- Evening: Wrap up your week with a farewell dinner in Barrio Escalante, the city’s foodie neighborhood packed with creative Costa Rican cuisine and lively spots.
+- At night, end your week with a farewell dinner in Barrio Escalante, the city’s foodie neighborhood full of creative Costa Rican food and fun places to hang out.

 Haven’t booked an airline ticket?
 Book the cheapest flight here